-Students typically have flexible schedules.
 You should work closely with your academic advisor to determine the best progression track based upon your interests and graduation goals.
 We urge you to think carefully about where your primary academic interests lie before selecting an N.U.in location.
-This will ensure that you begin with a strong base of prerequisites before progressing at Northeastern in the spring.
+This will ensure that you begin with a strong base of prerequisites before progressing to Northeastern in the spring.